alexandrualexan-wq/OrderProcessingService/README.md

 ## Architecture

-The architecture consists of three microservices communicating indirectly through a Dapr pub/sub message broker (Redis for local development).
+The architecture consists of three microservices communicating indirectly through a Dapr pub/sub message broker (Apache Kafka for local development).
 This decoupled design is resilient, scalable, and extensible.

 ![High-Level Architecture](docs/highLevelArhitecture.png)